Digital Nomad Visas

 Croatia is a stunning country bordering the Mediterranean Sea.
 It’s a popular holiday spot for Europeans thanks to the sunny beaches, crystalline seas and fascinating historic attractions.
 The nation has a turbulent history, but these days it’s a peaceful European nation with a fascinating culture.

-Their digital nomad visa only launched recently, but it’s already growing in popularity with those from outside the European Union.
+Their remote work visa only launched recently, but it’s already growing in popularity with those from outside the European Union.
 You’ll be able to stay in the country for up to one year, and it’s pretty inexpensive.
 There is no earnings limit, but you’ll need to have around $5,000 in your bank account upon arrival in Croatia.

 The Czech Republic lies right in the heart of Europe making it a great base for getting around the continent.
 Prague is a major party hub for Europeans thanks to the cheap beer and bustling bars.
 Brno, on the other hand, is a little more reserved making it a great choice if you want to discover authentic Czech culture.